By Darren Smith, Weekend Contributor

 We all could benefit from having cars engineered and cared for to last this long, not only in terms of cost savings but saving resources.
 I long for returning to a day when you only needed to buy something once every decade or more.
 We at least owe this to ourselves and our progeny.

 We were together fifteen good years.
 He was a basic car that performed well in the manner of ordinary driving and outdoor appreciation.
-It wasn’t high-performance or ostentatious but at 484,000 miles he was a scrapper to the very end.
+It wasn’t high-performance or ostentatious but at 484,000 miles he was a contender to the very end.

 By Darren Smith